sergio-deras/kubernetes-primer/connecting-components.md

 ```

 In the service by __spec - selector__
-spec - selector: Indicates the deployment AND PODS that the service manages
+__spec - selector__: Indicates the deployment AND PODS that the service manages, the service needs to know about the pods too.

 ```
 apiVersion: v1